-In most cases, you are getting only five extra notes, assuming you’re in standard tuning, and you are using the 5th string as the low-B. There are some people who use the additional string availability for a high-C one.
+In most cases, you get five extra notes, assuming you’re in standard tuning for bass and using the 5th string as the low-B. Some people use the additional string availability for a high-C one.

-You actually get fewer notes if you’re using a high-C string, because most basses don’t have the 24th fret.
-At the end of the day, I think using the high-C is better for convenience and not having to make wider stretches, whereas low-B grants you access to lower pitches that you can’t get to without down tuning on a standard 4-string.
+You get fewer notes if you use a high-C string because most basses don’t have the 24th fret.
+At the end of the day, I think using the high-C is better for convenience and not having to make wider stretches, whereas low-B grants you access to lower pitches that you can’t get to without down-tuning on a standard 4-string.

 Nonetheless, you should expect to take some time to learn where and what these notes are, but if you’ve been on top of your game already, it won’t be too difficult at all, and it can only benefit you in the long run.
 Knowing where the notes are on the fretboard can also sometimes prevent you from having to tune down at all, even if your guitarist did.